Coronation Park Sports and Recreation Centre

-Coronation Park Sports and Recreation Centre is a recreation centre currently under construction in Edmonton, Alberta.
-It's expected to open in early 2026.
+Coronation Park Sports and Recreation Centre is a recreation centre in Edmonton, Alberta.

 In 2007, Edmonton City Council approved a plan which identified Coronation District Park as the site for a future recreation centre.
 In January 2019, funding for the project was approved by City Council with construction starting in 2022.

 The centre is hoping to achieve the Category 2 facility standard designation by the Union Cycliste Internationale (UCI), which would allow the facility to host national and international cycling events.